Package insert / prescribing information

-Halobetasol Propionate Ointment is a high potency topical corticosteroid; therefore, treatment should be limited to two weeks, and amounts greater than 50 g/wk should not be used.
+Halobetasol Propionate Ointment is a super-high potency topical corticosteroid; therefore, treatment should be limited to two weeks, and amounts greater than 50 g/wk should not be used.
 As with other corticosteroids, therapy should be discontinued when control is achieved.
 If no improvement is seen within 2 weeks, reassessment of diagnosis may be necessary.

 Halobetasol Propionate Ointment should not be used with occlusive dressings.

 Halobetasol Propionate Ointment, 0.05% is supplied in the following tube sizes: